hzqst/MetaAudio/README.md

 3. Add a new entry `MetaAudio.dll` in the `plugins.lst`.

 * One should load the game through "MetaHook.exe".
 It is recommended to create a shortcut with at least the following launch options：`-steam -insecure -game <game>`.

+* You will have to install the hardware acceleration version of OpenAL from https://www.openal.org/ if you deleted the software implemention one from `dlls\`.

 # Known bugs